Board of Directors

 Felicia first volunteered with Learning Enterprises in Mauritius in 2013.
 Wanting to bring LE to her home country, the following year she founded an LE program in Moldova, which she directed for two years.
 Felicia is excited to rejoin the Learning Enterprise community as a Board Member and help continue the mission of LE to expand global horizons through international service teaching.

 Felicia holds a Bachelors from Georgetown University in International Political Economy, with a certificate in International Development and a Master in Public Administration in International Development (MPA/ID) at the Harvard Kennedy School.
 Following her undergraduate degree she worked at the International Monetary Fund, focusing on economic research in the Research Department.
 She then lived and worked in Senegal and Morocco with IDinsight — a non-profit NGO that focuses on bringing about data-driven social impact.
-She is currently a Fellow at the Harvard Kennedy School Center for International Development.
+She is currently a Research Fellow at the Harvard Kennedy School Growth Lab in the Center for International Development.

 Sarah Ryan